Figuring out which tool is right for you

 3. Shared calendar for planning & tasks.
 This Marketing Calendar feature takes a step into the world of planning & task management.
 Again, it could potentially remove the need for an external tool such as Trello.
 I don't personally use this feature, so again I can't comment as to whether it's truly an adequate replacement.

 These are both giants in the SEO tools space, but Semrush have rapidly expanded beyond only SEO.
-Both companies have a huge satisfied userbase, similar features, and similar pricing.
+Both companies have a huge satisfied userbase, similar features, and similar pricing (although Semrush is a little more expensive).

 There's no doubt that Semrush provide more value for money, but only if you care about the extra features.
 Ahrefs provide great value for money too; there's no way I'm cancelling my subscription any time soon.